kaniini/svc/README.md

 ## `svc-init`

 The `svc-init` process brings up the system and starts the first `svc-manager` process.
+It listens on the `/dev/initctl` fifo and does not participate in the `libnv`-based IPC.
+The first `svc-manager` process listens at `/run/.svc-sock` for IPC requests.

 ## design goals